edgio-docs/edgio-docs/guides/applications/v7/security/dashboard.md

 ### Rate Enforcer Tab {/*rate-enforcement-view*/}

-A rate limit enforcement event identifies when a set of requests were rate limited.
+A rate limit enforcement event identifies each instance that a set of requests exceed a rate limit.
+This type of event starts when a rate limit is exceeded.
+A Security App's configuration determines the duration for this event.

 Analyze rate limit enforcement events to:

 -   Visualize the time periods during which a high volume of requests resulted in the enforcement of a rate rule.
 -   Understand the frequency of rate limited requests.